It’s really hard to think of a better at-home job than blogging but that only happens if you can become a full-time blogger.

 If you wait 3 months researching and trying to learn then that is 2-3 months that you missed out on trying to build an audience or understanding what your audience is looking for.

-Thankfully it’s why the goal of the Blog Business Framework is to get your blog making money as quickly as possible.
+Thankfully it’s why the goal of our “blogging” course is to get your blog making money as quickly as possible.
+(I put “blogging” in quotes, because our signature course is way more than just blogging.
+Blogging is in there.
+But it covers everything else, too).

 Nobody has time to wait until certain milestones are reached!